 S.M.: Thank you.
 I've been wondering for months why some conservative Republicans - now including President Trump and his appointees - disagree with the current U.S. policy of supporting Ukraine against Russia.
 This is unusual in post World War II U.S. history.
 During our past interventions in distant wars, e.g. in Korea, Vietnam, Iraq and Afghanistan, neither Republicans nor Democrats offered a strong voice against the intervention.
 What is different this time?

 PH: That's a great question, S.M., and thanks for asking so politely!
-What is different this time is that President Trump is conducting a transition in the world order from rule by government (whether elected or not) to rule by corporation (unelected).
-Ukraine contains vast reserves of titanium, uranium and lithium - as well as sizeable coal, gas, and oil deposits - worth billions of dollars.
+What is different this time is that President Trump is mediating a transition in the world order from rule by elected government to rule by unelected corporations, or possibly, in America's case, to a government that itself becomes a coporation, investing in private property and seeking profit.
+In the case of the Ukraine/Russia war, Ukraine contains vast reserves of titanium, uranium and lithium - as well as sizeable coal, gas, and oil deposits - worth billions of dollars.
 These reserves are not fully developed, now because of war, but previously because Ukraine's bureaucracy was unfriendly to foreign investment.
 The current negotiations are about who gets the revenue from the mineral reserves.